10 / 09 / 19

-Not everyone has the budget to employee an agency or a freelancer to write their website content for them and we completely understand that.
-What we also know, from first hand experience, is that for a lot of businesses it’s a mammoth task alongside all other day-to-day projects and endless checklists.
+Not everyone has the budget to employ an agency or a freelancer to write their website content for them, and we completely understand that.

-You might ask why and that’s a very fair question.
-When we start a new website project with a client we undertake a strategy & planning meeting, which is followed by Prototyping & User Experience (UX).
+You might ask why, and that’s a very fair question.
+When we start a new website project with a client, we undertake a strategy & planning meeting, which is followed by Prototyping & User Experience (UX).
 What’s that when it’s at home, then?

 So, when a client supplies us with all of the content (both written and photography, etc) we’re able to move to digital design and create beautifully bespoke layouts and experiences that follow the desired customer journey, and make the most out of the content to drive conversions.